mahaloz/Noob-Pwner-Kit/README.md

 # Noob-Pwner-Kit
+## MOVING LOCATIONS:
+My small tutorial is moving to CTF Wiki...

 ## Purpose
 This kit was created to help me, and anyone else who is trying to takeup the dreaded art of binary pwning, find useful links to tools, challs, and tutorials.
 I have found